 These appear overnight in response to some perceived threat.
 This is outside NYC Trump Tower on 11/9/2016.
-To would-be perpetrators, the highly-visible ability to satisfy suddenly-necessary performance criteria send the message ‘don’t even think about it’.
+To would-be perpetrators, the highly-visible ability to satisfy suddenly-necessary performance criteria with high-mass deterrents send the message ‘don’t even think about it’.

 2. Semi-Permanent Measures

 Temporary measures have a habit of becoming semi-permanent.
 These high-spec flowerboxes grace the perimeter of the US Embassy in Moscow.
-(This is the stage airport security is currently at and seems destined to remain.
+In passing, this is the stage airport security is currently at and seems destined to remain.
 Like airport security measures, nobody seems to be able to remember a time they weren’t there.
 A deterrent that doesn’t look like a deterrent to the people it’s meant to deter, might not be a good idea.